zhouc20/zhouc.ai/index.md

 ## About Me

-I am a final-year undergraduate student in Department of Automation, School of Information at Tsinghua University.
+I am a senior year undergraduate student in [Department of Automation](https://www.au.tsinghua.edu.cn/en/), School of Information at [Tsinghua University](https://www.tsinghua.edu.cn/en/index.html).
 I am also a member of Class of General Artificial Intelligence led by Prof. Songchun Zhu, and I minor in statistics.

+In my undergraduate research, I am fortunate to work with [Muhan Zhang](https://muhanzhang.github.io/) at Institute for Artificial Intelligence of Peking University.
+We have great collaborations working on machine learning theories, graph neural networks and LLM/foundation models.
+In the summer of 2023, I had the privilege to intern at UCSD advised by [Yusu Wang](http://yusu.belkin-wang.org/) and [Rose Yu](https://roseyu.com/).
+I also worked with [Gao Huang](https://www.gaohuang.net/) at Tsinghua University and [Jason D. Lee](https://jasondlee88.github.io/) at Princeton University.

 I am actively looking for PhD this year!